410735038/frog-webpage/README.md

 Learn a lot, Thanks a lot!!

 As you can see, the Homepage.html has a map, use jquery syntax above website I mentioned, we can hover at specific location and go to the next website.
-The most important thing is that the range of area will not leave the relative position of the origin image, that's amazing!!
+The most important thing is that the range of area will not leave the relative position of the origin image when we resize the web, that's amazing!!